antmicro/kenning/docs/source/dl-deployment-stack.md

 Transfer learning provides a better starting point for the training process, allows to train a correctly performing model with smaller datasets and reduces the time required to train a model.
 The intuition behind this is that there are multiple common features between various objects in real-life environments, and the features learned from one deep learning scenario can be then reused in another scenario.

-Once a model is seleceted, it requires adequate data input preprocessing in order to perform valid training.
+Once a model is selected, it requires adequate data input preprocessing in order to perform valid training.
 The input data should be normalized and resized to fit input tensor requirements.
 In case of the training dataset, especially if it is quite small, applying reasonable data augmentations like random brightness, contrast, cropping, jitters or rotations can significantly improve the training process and prevent the network from overfitting.